Categories

 ‘Stew with the German Chancellor’, 1936.
 Source: Atlas Obscura

-Verdict: It’s not entirely true.
+Verdict: This is not entirely true.

 Hitler speaks to a crowd of enthralled Nazi stormtroopers and other followers at the Nazi Party’s headquarters in Munich